patrickascher/gofer/docs/reference/go/grid.md

 !!! info

-    If the `UserID` is `0`, it will be displayed as a SYSTEM user.
+    If the `UserID` is `0` or `grid.HistroySystemUser`, it will be displayed as a SYSTEM user.
 This can be used for cronjobs or other automated changes.

 *orm.ChangeValue* will be used to describe the source changes.